UK Election: What Happened, What’s Next?

 Jacob Rees-Mogg, the former Conservative business secretary and Brexit supporter, was also one of the biggest names to suffer defeat, losing his seat in East Somerset and Hanham to Labour.

-He told the BBC he could “not blame anyone but himself” for the loss but took “a small sliver of hope” from the fact that the Conservatives would be “at least the official opposition”, a reference to fears that they would not even be.
+He told the BBC he might “not blame anyone but himself” for the loss but took “a small sliver of hope” from the fact that the Conservatives would be “at least the official opposition”, a reference to fears that they would not even be.

 Commons Speaker Penny Mordaunt, who challenged Rishi Sunak for the party leadership before he became prime minister, also lost her seat.